-People in the upper echelons of the society probably always had everything, and for the people in the lower rung things have still not have changed much except probably a mobile phone in the hand.
+People in the upper echelons of the society probably always had everything.
+And for the people in the lower rung, things have still not have changed much except probably a mobile phone in the hand.
 But the middle class suddenly had more resources than they were used to.
-They could now afford to buy houses at a much younger age, cars almost at the beginning of their work lives, clothes and shoes without waiting for a wedding to happen in the family.
-Psychologically, for people who grew up in 70s and early 80s, the change was tremendous, while their growing up was in the era of scarcity they landed up in the era of abundance without really making a proportionate effort.
+They could now afford to buy houses at a much younger age.
+Cars almost at the beginning of their work lives.
+Clothes and shoes without waiting for a wedding to happen in the family.
+Psychologically, for people who grew up in the 70s and early 80s, the change was tremendous.
+While their growing up was in the era of scarcity they landed up in the era of abundance without really making a proportionate effort.

-In this book author makes random observations about this Indian middle class, sometimes nostalgically about the things that we cherished while growing up but have either been lost or are on the verge of being lost like postcards, a phone connection or a black & white television set.
+In this book Mother Pious Lady, the author makes random observations about this Indian middle class.
+Sometimes nostalgically about the things that we cherished while growing up.
+But have either been lost or are on the verge of being lost like postcards, a phone connection or a black & white television set.
 He looks at the making of this class during growing up years with extended families and games that entertained us.
-He talks about their obsessive need for value for money spent often leading to re-use of stuff for multiple purposes.
-He slowly looks at how we encountered change and finally how the change has changed us.
-He talks about our identity evolving from being family based to being profession based and from being a local or regional one to a global one.
+He talks about their obsessive need for value for money spent.
+Often leading to re-use of stuff for multiple purposes.
+He slowly looks at how we encountered change.
+And finally how the change has changed us.
+He talks about our identity evolving from being family based to being profession based.
+And from being a local or regional one to a global one.

-The book is a collection of small articles that the author writes for Times of India.
-I have been an avid reader of his articles and enjoy his simple insights that most people overlook due to media glare pointing elsewhere.
-While you enjoy an article a week, when it comes in a 380-page book, you expect a bit more depth.
+The book Mother Pious Lady is a collection of small articles that the author writes for Times of India.
+I have been an avid reader of his articles.
+And enjoy his simple insights that most people overlook due to media glare pointing elsewhere.
+While you enjoy an article a week, when it comes to a 380-page book, you expect a bit more depth.
 You expect some of them to be woven together as there are repetitions and you hear him saying the same thing again and again.
-The articles become predictive and as soon as you get thinking on the topic, its over and you move on to the next one.
+The articles become predictive.
+And as soon as you get thinking on the topic, its over.
+You move on to the next one.
 I would have expected some more analysis of the observations that he has gathered and documented over a period of time.